satya164/satya164.github.io/src/posts/automated-release-on-github-actions.md

 description: Releasing an npm package usually has a lot of steps.
 This is a guide to setting up automated releases for npm packages on GitHub Actions using release-it.
 ---

 [Release It!](https://github.com/release-it/release-it) is a tool to automate releases for npm packages.
-It can be used to automatically bump the version, generate changelog based, create a git tag, push the changes to the repository, and publish the package to npm.
+It can be used to automatically bump the version, generate changelog, create a git tag, push the changes to the repository, and publish the package to npm.

 The version bump and changelog generation is based on the commit messages.
 It uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) by default.